Korean Double Eyelid Surgery In Singapore

 What Is Double Eyelid Surgery?

-Double Eyelid Surgery, also known as upper blepharoplasty, is a cosmetic surgery procedure that is used for enhancing the eye by creating an upper eyelid crease or defining it for those with a faint crease.
+Double eyelid surgery, also known as upper blepharoplasty, is a cosmetic surgery procedure that is used for enhancing the eye by creating an upper eyelid crease or defining it for those with a faint crease which you can choose between two types either incisional or non-incisional double eyelid surgery.

 Types of Double Eyelid Surgery